tuokaikyle/1000-fake-users/README.md

 ## 1000-fake-users-usa

-Different from *1000-fake-users* in the following:
+Localized, different from *1000-fake-users* in the following:

 firstname - has firstname
 lastname - has lastname